npryce/higher-order-react-components-demo/doc/article.md

 ~~~~~~~~~~~~~~~
 <AsyncCountryChooser
-    promise={fetchJson('data/countries.json')
-                   .then(list => {countries: list})}
+    promise={fetchJson('data/countries.json').then(list => {countries: list})}
     onSelect={changeCountry}/>,
 ~~~~~~~~~~~~~~~

-But what about the name of the "promise" prop?
-Suppose we want to decorate a component that already has a prop named "promise" that we need to pass through the Promised decorator?
-As it currently stands, we cannot do this.
+The name of the "promise" prop is also a problem.
+If we want to decorate a component that already has a prop named "promise" that we need to pass through the Promised decorator, the current implementation would not let us do so.

 To make the Promised function truly context independent, we need to give the caller control over the prop name used to pass the promise to the decorator, by letting them pass it as a parameter: